Selection process - Medicine with a Foundation Year BMBS (A108 and A18L) - 2020 entry

 The following GCSE/IGCSE subjects included are:

 double science, maths, English language, best two other subjects

 biology or human biology, chemistry, physics (or triple science award), English language maths plus best one other subject

 The GCSE’s are scored as follows:

-The requirement is BBC including B in biology and B in chemistry, and C in a third subject, excluding general studies, global perspective, citizenship studies and critical thinking.
+The requirement is BBC including B in biology or human biology, and B in chemistry, and C in a third subject, excluding general studies, global perspective, citizenship studies and critical thinking.
 The third subject can be any other subject.
 A fourth A level will not benefit your application.